-Nietzsche believed that Christianity was created by weak people to justify their lack of money and power since it praised poor conditions and promised good things to the meek.
+Nietzsche believed Christianity was created by the weak to justify their lack of money and power since it praised poor conditions and promised good things to the meek.

-Nietzsche’s interpretation of Christianity was wrong because he didn’t understand the true meaning of some Biblical terms.
+I believe Nietzsche’s interpretation of Christianity was wrong because he didn’t understand the true meaning of some Biblical terms.
 For example, he thought the term ‘meek’ meant ‘to be poor and helpless.’
-But according to many Christian philosophers being ‘meek’ means “having faith in God and realizing God’s will.”
+But according to many Christian philosophers, being ‘meek’ means “having faith in God and realizing God’s will.”